 A designer in her own right, Gabriella also offers creative services to clients, creating an energetic blend of striking pattern and vibrant spot colours to give her prints a lustrous tactility .

-Intrigued about the process of starting up a studio such as RISOTTO, we caught up with Gabriella to find out more about the pitfalls of launching a creative business and her hopes for the future.
+Intrigued about the process of starting up a studio, we caught up with her to find out more about the pitfalls of launching a creative business and her hopes for the future.

 Hi Gabriella – to give us an idea of day-to-day life in RISOTTO Studio, can you tell us what you are working on right now?

 It’s always a medley of colourful things!
 Currently we have an illustrators’ comic going to press, planning for the new 2016 product collection and doing some album artwork for a new label release.

 How is your time split between designing and printing?
 Is it difficult to get a balance between the two right?

 I would like to say 50/50 but it varies so much!
 It’s hard to predict how busy the studio will be as most work comes in last minute, and the studio is geared up to work that way.

 When were you first introduced to Risograph printing?
 And how did the idea of starting your own studio come to you?